Aravindarun23/python_projects-beginners/README.md

 20) fibonacci (for loop)
 21) Write a program to generate in the Fibonacci series and store it in a list.
 Then find the sum of all values ( 100 problems )
+22) Program to return the maximum as well as minimum values in a list ( 100 problems )
+23) Write a program to swap two values using tuple assignment. ( 100 problems )
+24) Write a program using a function that returns the area and circumference of a circle whose radius is passed as an argument. two values using tuple assignment ( 100 problems )
+25) Write a program that has a list of positive and negative numbers.
+Create a new tuple that has only positive numbers from the list ( 100 problems )

 ### Need problems?
 Download it here 👇